apache/incubator-taverna-site/content/community/releasing.md

 Once a *[VOTE] [Results]* email has been agreed on general@incubator,
 then:

-* Promiote the release candidate to a release
+* Promote the release candidate to a release

 ### Moving to release area